Skip To Main Content

 Upper School Leadership Opportunities

 Leadership opportunities for students abound in the many clubs and activities in the Upper School.
+Student leadership takes many forms in the Upper School and student leaders of all kinds are asked to offer minis and homilies in assemblies and chapels throughout the year.

 STUDENT COUNCIL